Deployment Guide#

 Example

-Your API key for Coinbase.
+Your API key name/identifier for Coinbase.
 Required if you are using Coinbase as your broker.

-Your API secret for Coinbase.
+Your private key for Coinbase.
 Required if you are using Coinbase as your broker.

 COINBASE_IS_SANDBOX